Skip to content

 Introduction

-fmov is a blazing-fast Python library for rendering videos frame-by-frame using PIL (Pillow).
+fmov is a blazing-fast Python library for rendering videos frame-by-frame using PIL (Pillow), OpenCV or any other image generation tool (that can be converted to a Numpy array).
 It combines the simplicity of high-level APIs with the performance of low-level tools like FFmpeg — perfect for generative art, animations, or automated video creation.

 Features